Tturna/Tturna/README.md

 # Tturna (AKA Erik, Roope)

 ICT Engineering student.
-Game and small time software developer.
+Game and software developer.
 My main languages are C# and Python.
 Interested in anything IT.
 Currently learning everything about everything.